AstraZeneca-NGS/VarDictJava/Readme.md

 * Start position – VarDict starts outputting variants from this position
 * End position – VarDict ends outputting variants from this position

-The 4-column file format involves the following data:
+For example 4-column BED file format involves the following data and VarDict must be start with `-c 1 -S 2 -E 3 -g 4` to recognize it:
 * Chromosome name
 * Region start position
 * Region end position